randyyee/PEPFARChat/README.md

 # PEPFARChat
-PEPFAR Chatbot

-Demo using OpenAI, HuggingFace, and streamlit.
+PEPFAR Chatbot demo using OpenAI, HuggingFace, and streamlit.

 1) Install requirements with
 ```